ESA-APEx/apex_documentation/propagation/onboarding.md

 APEx supports your project in selecting the appropriate hosting environment for your algorithm based on the [APEx Interoperability and Compliance Guidelines](../interoperability/algohostingenv.md).
-APEx also assists in the onboarding process, ensuring that your algorithm is available for execution on the selected platform and ready for further integration into the APEx Algorithm Catalogue.
+APEx also assists in the hosting environment onboarding process, ensuring that your algorithm is available for execution on the selected platform and ready for further integration into the APEx Algorithm Catalogue.

 :::{.callout-tip}